Liggin2019/Ligg.SarchDotnet/README.md

 - Current version: 1.2.1

 ### Ligg.Eww
-Ligg.Eww(EasyWinWeb) is a Winform web front end Configured from Ligg.EasyWinApp, used as system configuration, data initialization, program test (both press and function); also it can be used for MES or WMS as a bridge between device and Ligg.Abp, after all it is easy to connect device compared to the Front-end based on browser.
+Ligg.Eww(EasyWinWeb) is a Winform web front end Configured from Ligg.EasyWinApp, used as system configuration, data initialization, program test (both press and function); also it can be used for MES or WMS as a bridge between device and Ligg.Abp, after all Winform is easy to connect device compared to the Front-end based on browser.
 - Current version: 3.5.1
 - This project will be uploaded after Ligg.EasyWinApp upgrades to version 3.52(to match Ligg.App 1.2.1).